 Cerebral palsy is one of the most well-known birth injuries, affecting more than 5,000 babies in the U.S. every year.
 It results when there is insufficient oxygen or physical trauma to a baby’s brain.
-The actual term “cerebral palsy” refers to a group of disorders that affects a person’s brain (cerebral) and the way that they use their muscles (palsy).
+The actual term “cerebral palsy” refers to a group of disorders that affect a person’s brain (cerebral) and the way that they use their muscles (palsy).

 These neuromuscular deficiencies are all marked by a lack of muscle control and coordination, making many basic motions impossible.
 Children with cerebral palsy may not be able to walk, talk, eat, or play in the same ways as most other children.

 The truth is that, at times, cerebral palsy occurs even with the best possible medical care.
 However, there are many other cases in which cerebral palsy could have been prevented.
-In some instances, cerebral palsy would not have resulted if the doctors, hospital, or nurses followed the proper standards of medical care during labor and delivery.
+In some instances, cerebral palsy would not have resulted if the doctors, hospitals, or nurses had followed the proper standards of medical care during labor and delivery.

 It is the medical provider’s responsibility to identify potential problems and react accordingly.
 However, medical professionals are human and make mistakes.

-We fight to protect the rights of patients and their families throughout the state, including Providence, Newport, Warwick, Cranston, Pawtucket, Bristol, and Woonsocket We would like to meet with you to discuss your case.
-Please contact us by calling toll free or by filling out our online form.
+We fight to protect the rights of patients and their families throughout the state, including Providence, Newport, Warwick, Cranston, Pawtucket, Bristol, and Woonsocket.
+We would like to meet with you to discuss your case.
+Please contact us by calling toll-free or by filling out our online form.